paul-thebaud/foscia/website/docs/faq.md

 }
 ```

-Strongly typed models are used by context enhancers to provide strongly typed
+Type safe models are used by context enhancers to provide strongly typed
 parameters.

 ```typescript